joinoneroom/joinoneroom/_posts/2015-04-17-thirteen-humans.md

 ### Our make-believe classroom exercises worked well and smoothly.

-We took turns reading paragraphs aloud from the first version of the Jack London story “To Light A Fire”, and read parts from a ridiculous dialogue for ESL practice we found called “3 people having lunch at a restaurant”, with snappy repartee like “Jane, could you pass the salt, please?” (spoiler alert: she passes the salt).
+We took turns reading paragraphs aloud from the first version of the Jack London story “To Build A Fire”, and read parts from a ridiculous dialogue for ESL practice we found called “3 people having lunch at a restaurant”, with snappy repartee like “Jane, could you pass the salt, please?” (spoiler alert: she passes the salt).

 ### Interrupting is possible.